alphasaft/Micro/README.md

 # Micro

-Micro is a tool for creating efficient languages adapted to your needs, allowing you to describe whatever data you'd like in a elegant and concise way.
+Micro is a small library (~600 lines of code) for creating languages adapted to your needs, allowing you to describe whatever data you'd like in a elegant and concise way.
 Here's an example of a Micro script designed to express todo lists :

 ```
-todo ("Main todo list") {
+todo("Main todo list") {
     #critical "Pay my taxes";
     #important "Clean my room";